kaizhu256/node-utility2/README.md

 /*
   example.js

-  this shared browser / server script will run phantomjs browser-tests on itself with coverage for both the browser and server
+  this shared browser / node script will run phantomjs browser-tests on itself with coverage for both the browser and server

   instruction to programmatically test browser and server with coverage